lmrodriguezr/meeg-website/join/2023-msc-microbacterium-growth.md

 potentially improving the growth rate predictions in other taxa.

 ## Prerequisites

 Ongoing Master's degree in microbiology, a capacity for both independent and team work, and interest in both molecular biology and genomics.

 ## Theoretical skills

 Foundations on microbiology and molecular biology are highly desirable.
-Additionally, knowledge on distributed systems and High-Performance Computing is appreciated but not required.
 Interest in environmental genomics is required, but no previous knowledge necessary.
-Strong foundations in statics are highly appreciated.
+Strong foundations in statistics are highly appreciated.

 ## Practical skills

-HPC scheduler systems and basic knowledge on Bash is preferred, but not required.
+Basic knowledge on R and Bash are preferred, but not required.